nomo-app/nomo-auth/README.md

 ## Protocol Specification

-See the [open-source simulation](https://github.com/nomo-app/nomo-webon-kit/blob/main/nomo-webon-kit/src/nomo_auth.ts) of the Nomo-Auth protocol.
+See the [browser implementation](https://github.com/nomo-app/nomo-webon-kit/blob/main/nomo-webon-kit/src/nomo_auth.ts) of the Nomo-Auth protocol.
-This simulation serves as a specification of Nomo-Auth.
+This implementation serves as a specification of Nomo-Auth.
-Nomo-Auth is a simple protocol, so the whole simulation is only a small amount of TypeScript-code.
+Nomo-Auth is a simple protocol, so the whole implementation is only a small amount of TypeScript-code.

 ## How to use

 In the frontend, we recommend using the function [nomoAuthHttp](https://github.com/nomo-app/nomo-webon-kit/blob/main/api-docs/modules.md#nomoauthhttp) from the nomo-webon-kit. nomoAuthHttp injects the needed HTTP-headers automatically and it retries requests upon 403-errors (according to the specification above).

+If this specific 403-flow does not fit your needs, you could roll a customized flow based on the function [nomoSignAuthMessage](https://github.com/nomo-app/nomo-webon-kit/blob/main/api-docs/modules.md#nomosignauthmessage).

 In the backend, we recommend learning how to verify signatures (see the sections below).